Physical Therapy for Neck Pain: Effective Approaches and Treatments

 Physical therapy is the recommended first-line treatment for neck pain.
 It combines manual therapy, therapeutic exercises, and education to restore mobility and reduce pain, usually without medication or invasive procedures.
 International guidelines place this approach at the top of their recommendations for one simple reason: it works for the majority of cases.

-At Physioactif, our physical therapists treat patients with neck pain on a daily basis.
+At Physioactif, our physical therapists treat patients suffering from neck pain on a daily basis.
 This expertise allows us to explain exactly what physical therapy can do for your neck, what techniques will be used, and what results you can reasonably expect.
-To understand the causes and symptoms of neck pain, see our [comprehensive guide to neck pain](https://www.physioactif.com/guide-complet/douleur-cervicale-guide-complet).
+To understand the causes and symptoms of neck pain, check out our comprehensive guide to neck pain.

 Physical therapy treats the underlying causes of neck pain rather than just the symptoms.
 Clinical guidelines recommend it as a first-line treatment because it is effective, safe, and avoids the risks associated with medication or surgery.

-Studies show a 70-80% success rate for non-specific neck pain.
-Unlike anti-inflammatory drugs, which carry gastrointestinal risks, physical therapy has no systemic side effects.
-It also offers better long-term effectiveness compared to medication alone.
+Studies show a success rate of 70 to 80% for non-specific neck pain.
+Unlike anti-inflammatory drugs, which carry gastrointestinal risks, physical therapy does not cause systemic side effects.
+It also offers greater long-term effectiveness compared to medication alone.

 | Approach | Benefits | Disadvantages |